 In the high potassium foods diet, sodium is just as important as potassium.
 A low sodium diet is half the solution.
 It is also important to get enough potassium.
 But the more sodium (salt) you get, the more potassium you need.
-The amount of potassium you get should be three times as much as the sodium you get.
+The amount of potassium you get should be at least three times as much as the sodium you get.
 This ratio is the most likely to provide the benefits of lower blood pressure and denser bone.

 The Low Sodium Diet

-The dietary emphasis by the medical community has been to reduce sodium.
+Thus, the dietary emphasis by the medical community has been to reduce sodium.
 The doctor says to cut down on salt.
 And when the doctor says to cut down on salt, the usual response is to put away the salt shaker.

 Salt Is Mostly Hidden

 But sodium comes mostly in hidden forms.
-77% of the sodium we get comes from packaged, processed or restaurant food.
+77% of the sodium we get comes from packaged, processed, or restaurant food.
 Only a small amount comes from the more obvious salt that we add from the salt shaker.
 Advice on avoiding the hidden salt is usually lacking.

 How To Reduce Your Salt

 So what is a great way to reduce your salt intake?
-Cut out all packaged, processed and restaurant food.
+Cut out all packaged, processed, and restaurant food.
 Although it won't reduce your salt intake to 23% of what it is now, it will cut it way down.

 “Impossible,” you say.
 No problem.
-If it is hard to eliminate all packaged, processed and restaurant food, figure which ones are easiest to eliminate and get rid of those.
+If it is hard to eliminate all packaged, processed, and restaurant food, figure which ones are easiest to eliminate, and get rid of those.
 Then look at the ones you still have to use.
 See how much sodium is listed on the label.

 At The Restaurant